lslee714/takeoffs/README.md

 #### Shortcuts I took so far (mostly due to time constraints)

+- No "user" / authentication.
+I've admittedly only done this professionally so punted on it for now.
 - "Caveman" orchestration (my own script rather than something like docker compose)
 - I want to set up kubernetes with it, ambitiously!
 - Very happy pathed..